 - an additional page detailing the financial aspect of the project, the expected expenses that warrant being awarded this fellowship.

-Due at the same time is a letter of recommendation in support of the application from a faculty member familiar with the applicant's proposal and/or academic program thus far at Harvard.
+- A letter of recommendation from a faculty member familiar with the applicant's proposal is also required.

 The maximum grant is $2,500.
 The announcement of the award recipient will be made at the end of April.
 For further information, contact Corey O'Brien.